 The hours start getting counted from when you first used your card.

-However, one should keep in mind that the gift shop closes at 7 pm.
 This might be a problem for people visiting the gallery in the time slot from 5 pm to 7 pm.

 Hence, it is suggested to take out time to visit the gift shop prior to your Museum visit.